 What is Hypnotherapy?

 The state of hypnosis is used in Hypnotherapy to bring about change on a subconscious level.
 It is in the subconscious where our deep emotions, beliefs about ourselves and the world around us are held.
 The decisions we make are tinted by our subconscious beliefs.
 Henceforth they shape our lives.
 When we are ready to make a lasting, positive change in our lives, we must address and change these subconscious patterns.
 Positive and life enhancing suggestions are suggested.
-Thus allowing for the negative, life diminishing thoughts, beliefs or unwanted behavior patterns to be released.
+Thus allowing for the negative, life diminishing thoughts, beliefs or unwanted behaviour patterns to be released.
 As a result positive attitudes are enhanced and desired and lasting change is achieved.
-As the subconscious can’t tell the difference between reality and imagination, we use creative visualizations to bring about the desired changes.
+As the subconscious can’t tell the difference between reality and imagination, we use creative visualisations to bring about the desired changes.

-- The British Medical Association issued a report in 1955 stating that hypnosis was a valuable medical tool.
+The British Medical Association issued a report in 1955 stating that hypnosis was a valuable medical tool

 Is it safe?